 A popular Australian breakfast food is a delicious serving of pikelets.
 Pikelets are very similar to Scotch pancakes, and the type of thick, risen pancakes that are eaten in Scotland, New Zealand, and Wales.
 They’re made with a thicker, heavier batter made with baking powder that makes them rise higher in the pan.

-An Australian Dagwood Dog is a classic festival snack – it’s basically a battered sausage on a stick.
+A Dagwood Dog is a common Australian food to have at festivals – it’s basically a battered sausage on a stick.
 Normally the tip of this is dipped in tomato sauce.

 Dagwood dogs get their name from a comic strip and are also known as Dippy dogs, Pluto pups, and more recognizably, corn dogs.